-The Electrical Engineering Department offers two undergraduate programs: electrical engineering and computer engineering.
+The Electrical and Computer Engineering Department offers two undergraduate programs: electrical engineering and computer engineering.
 Both are accredited by the Accreditation Board for Engineering and Technology.

 The electrical engineering program enables students to acquire a solid foundation in the broad areas of electrical engineering and emphasizes advanced study in digital systems, telecommunications and microelectronics.